mricaud/xslt-quality/README.md

 1. Click Add
 1. In the new entry click "XML Document" under File type.
 1. Double-click on the Schema column.
-1. Click Use custom schema, and use the URL bar to point to `xslt-quality.sch` jar:file:C:\path\to\xslt-quality-1.0.0-SNAPSHOT.jar!/sch/xslt-quality.sch
+1. Click Use custom schema, and use the URL bar to point to `xslt-quality.sch` within the jar, it should look like this:

+`jar:file:C:\path\to\xslt-quality-1.0.0-RC1.jar!/sch/xslt-quality.sch`

 1. Click OK (Three times)

 In this way, both Oxygen schematron and xslt-quality schematron will be applied to your XSLT.

 ## Configure xslt-quality